Kole Heckendorf

-Early years
+Early life

 Heckendorf was born in Wausau, Wisconsin where he grew up.
 He played high school football for Mosinee High School in Mosinee, Wisconsin, as a wide receiver and a safety.

 As a junior, Heckendorf was named first-team All-State by the Wisconsin Football Coaches Association (WFCA) and second-team All-State by the Associated Press and the Milwaukee Journal Sentinel after he set state records with 116 receptions for 1,714 yards and 11 touchdowns.
 He led the nation as a junior with 116 catches.

 As a senior, he earned first-team All-State honors from both the Associated Press and the WFCA after making 63 catches for 1,257 yards and recording a state-record 19 touchdowns.
 He was also named All-Conference and All-District and was a second-team All-State selection by the Milwaukee Journal Sentinel.

 His high school career totals of 3,831 yards and 36 touchdowns are state records and his 235 catches rank second all-time.

 Heckendorf lettered in hockey all four years of high school, receiving honorable mention all-state honors once and all-conference honors three times.
 He was a member of an all-star traveling hockey team, Team Wisconsin.